nodejs/node/doc/contributing/maintaining-V8.md

   promoted from `nodejs/v8` to `nodejs/node`.
 * Enabled the V8-CI build in Jenkins to build from the `nodejs/v8` fork.

-[^1]: Node.js 0.12 and older are intentionally omitted from this document
-    as their support has ended.

-[^2]: On macOS, the V8 tests require a full Xcode install, not just the "command
+[^1]: On macOS, the V8 tests require a full Xcode install, not just the "command
     line tools" for Xcode.

 [ChromiumReleaseCalendar]: https://www.chromium.org/developers/calendar